drips-network/docs/docs/for-fundraisers/how-to-claim-a-project.md

 You will be prompted to confirm a transaction and then you will have to wait.
 Please be patient.
 Assuming that all goes well, you will be sent to the profile screen for your newly-claimed project.
 You have now claimed your project on Drips!
 Any funds streamed or *given* to the project will be split to the different maintainer and dependency accounts you specified in your configuration.

-Conratulations and thank you for claiming your project on Drips and helping to bring the interdependent ecosystem of FOSS public goods on-chain!
+Congratulations and thank you for claiming your project on Drips and helping to bring the interdependent ecosystem of FOSS public goods on-chain!